haraka/Haraka/docs/Connection.md

 * connection.notes

 An object which persists during the lifetime of the connection.
 It is used to store connection-specific properties.
-See also, connection.results.
+See also, connection.results and [haraka-notes](https://github.com/haraka/haraka-notes).

 * connection.transaction